Abu Dhabi launches new mandatory nutrition grading system for some foods from June 1, 2025

 The recorded rate of overweight residents in Abu Dhabi residents has reached 61 per cent, out of which 22 per cent are obese, while the rate of overweight children has reached 37 per cent, out of which 18 per cent are obese.

-“And those are only the reported case, the actual numbers are probably higher,” added the director general.
+“And those are only the reported case, the actual numbers are probably higher,” he added.

+Al Nuaimi highlighted that regular consumers may not always understand what the numbers at the back mean, and some may not even take the time to read the ingredients.

-“A lack of understanding of the nutritional value of food products often leads to unhealthy food choices, becoming a significant driver of the rising obesity burden,” he explained, “many people find it challenging to interpret complex ingredient lists and their health implications.”
+“A lack of understanding of the nutritional value of food products often leads to unhealthy food choices, becoming a significant driver of the rising obesity burden.”

+Many people find it challenging to interpret complex ingredient lists and their health implications,” he explained.

 Nutri-Mark does not label products as ‘good’ or ‘bad’; it highlights the differences in nutritional contents between similar products.
 A similar rating system has been followed successfully in several countries.

-“We conducted a comprehensive study of all similar schemes present in the market, we have decided to follow a similar approach to Nutri-Score – the five colour nutrition label that started in France and adapted across eight European countries, and customised it to Abu Dhabi by making it mandatory; the one in Europe is voluntary, and again we have selected certain types of products to meet UAE standards by ensuring they meet halal specifications,” explained Mr Al Nuaimi.
+“We conducted a comprehensive study of all similar schemes present in the market, and we have decided to follow a similar approach to Nutri-Score – the five colour nutrition label that started in France and was adapted across eight European countries."

 “For example, if a company’s product has an E-grading, and we want them to improve to C or D, we will work with manufacturers to reformulate their products through our testing labs.
 Our goal is to improve the nutrition value of all products in the market so they can achieve better grades."

-He cited a company that wanted to reduce the sugar content of a beverage, so they took the sugar out and added apple juice to sweeten it with natural sugar instead, it therefore achieved a better grade by reformulating the product.
+He spoke about a company that wanted to reduce the sugar content of a beverage, which was achieved by replacing sugar with apple juice.
+This enabled the item to achieve a better grade by reformulating the product.
 Another example, he said, is a soft drinks company in Singapore that gradually lowered the sugar levels of its product from 11 to 4.5 over the years.

 ALSO READ: